Searching For Breweries In Guelph? Here Are Some Great Breweries To Visit!

-Are you in Guelph and looking for something to quench your thirst?
-You’re in luck – Guelph has several great breweries that you can visit.
 The breweries in Guelph generally have a creative flair and a connection to the Guelph identity – by focusing on using local ingredients and naming their beer to reflect aspects of the community.

 When it comes to visiting, one brewery is located right downtown while the others require transit or a car to get to.
 However, you can also usually find their beer on tap at many local bars and restaurants!
+For now, here is a little more about visiting these main breweries in Guelph!

 Brothers Brewing Company